genelet/godbi/README.md

     dbi := &godbi.DBI{DB:db}

-    // create a new table and insert some data using ExecSQL
+    // create a new table and insert 3 rows
     //
     _, err = db.Exec(`DROP TABLE IF EXISTS letters`)
     if err != nil { panic(err) }